Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 0.4100 - 0.3900

-Japan risks entering a slower-growth cycle; PH vulnerable to middle-income trap challenges.
+Japan risks entering a slower-growth cycle; the Philippines is vulnerable to the challenges of the middle-income trap.

 2030